-Matt has a diverse background that includes print and online journalism, creative writing, corporate communications and digital marketing.
-His vast and varied experience enables him to approach any and every project not only as a writer and an editor, but also as a salesperson, a marketer and — most importantly — a consumer, a reader and a user.
-As the kids say, “He’s got mad skills.”
+I have a diverse background that includes print and online journalism, creative writing, corporate communications and digital marketing.
+My vast and varied experience enables me to approach any and every project not only as a writer and an editor, but also as a salesperson, a marketer and — most importantly — a consumer, a reader and a user.

-Let Matt flex his creative muscles in order to bring you the dynamic, effective, engaging content that you need, one word, comma and sentence at a time.
+Let me flex my creative muscles to create the dynamic, effective, engaging content that you need — one perfectly chosen word, comma and sentence at a time.

 A good journalist isn't just a good writer.
 To be excellent in their field, journalists must also be excellent observers, reporters, interviewers, storytellers, listeners and learners.
 Editors and publishers who hire me benefit from all of the above skills, which I leverage to produce articles that are interesting, informative, engaging and entertaining.